-Natalie Bump Vena received her J.D. and Ph.D. from Northwestern University’s School of Law and Department of Anthropology in 2016.
+Natalie Bump Vena is an Assistant Professor in the Department of Urban Studies.
+She received her J.D. and Ph.D. from Northwestern University’s School of Law and Department of Anthropology.
 Her research and teaching interests concern environmental policymaking in U.S. cities.
 She is admitted to the New York State Bar.

 Office: Powdermaker Rm.
 250